 Likewise, on your way home, if you were to book a flight that would stop over in Bermuda or Mexico (or any other international country), you would need to have a passport in order to board that flight.

 Who Needs a Passport to Visit the U.S. Virgin Islands?

 If you're from outside of the U.S., you'll want to make sure you've applied for a U.S. visa or ESTA before you book your flights.
 Keep in mind that you may have to also show an onward ticket (not a return ticket) to prove that you won't be staying in the country for longer than you are permitted.

 What Else Is a U.S. Territory?

-You may be surprised to discover that there are many U.S. territories throughout the world and that you won't require a passport to visit any of them as a U.S. citizen.
+You may be surprised to discover that there are many U.S. territories throughout the world, however, you will require a passport to visit some of them as a U.S. citizen.